id-Software/DOOM-3-BFG/README.md

 ---
 # Installation, Getting the Game Data, Running the Game <a name="installation"></a>

-If you use the prebuilt `Win32` or `Win64` binaries then simply extract them to your `C:\Program Files (x86)\Steam\SteamApps\common\Doom 3 BFG Edition\` directory and run RBDoom3BFG.exe.
+If you use the prebuilt `Win64` binaries then simply extract them to your `C:\Program Files (x86)\Steam\SteamApps\common\Doom 3 BFG Edition\` directory and run RBDoom3BFG.exe.

 ---